Best Lowest Spread Forex Brokers in 2023

 FXTM Accounts & Fees

-Although FXTM isn’t the cheapest Forex broker, with spreads beginning from 0.1 pips and low commission rates, it lands somewhere below the industry average.
+Although FXTM isn’t the cheapest Forex broker, with spreads beginning from 0.1 pips and low commission rates, it lands below the industry average.
 Opening an account is also a blast, especially if you opt for the Micro Account with a minimum deposit of only 50 AUD.
 The Advantage Plus Account requires a minimum deposit of 500 AUD, but it comes with more advanced features and lucrative trading conditions for more experienced Forex traders.
-Its non-trading fees, withdrawal, and inactivity fees are relatively high, though.
+Its non-trading, withdrawal, and inactivity fees are relatively high, though.

 Pros and Cons